William Douglas (sea captain): Separation

+Nootka Sound

 Felice reached America first, anchoring in Nootka Sound near the native village of Yuquot on 13 May 1788.
 Comekela returned to his people.
 A few days later Meares was visited by the chiefs Maquinna and Callicum.
 According to Meares, on 25 May 1788 Maquinna sold or granted a tract of land to Meares as a site for the construction of a trading post house.
 Whether Maquinna actually did this became a point of contention between Britain and Spain, and in 1792 Maquinna denied in an affidavit that he had.
 This was one of the key issues of the Nootka Crisis.
 Another issue was what kind of "house", if any, Meares built.
 By Meares' account it was finished on 28 May 1788 and boasted two floors, an attached blacksmith shop, a surrounding breastwork and a cannon emplacement.
 Work was begun on a schooner, which was finished, named North West America, and launched in September.

 Douglas and Iphigenia had not arrived at Nootka Sound by June and Meares decided to sail south to collect furs, leaving a group of men and officers at Nootka Sound under the command of Robert Funter.
 Meares left on 11 June 1788 and returned on 26 July.
 Douglas had still not yet arrived with Iphigenia.
 In August Meares took Felice on another fur trading cruise, this time to Clayoquot Sound.
 He returned to Nootka Sound on 24 August.
 On August 26 Iphigenia was spotted.
 Captain Douglas anchored in Nootka Sound on the 27th.

+Northern voyage

 As planned, Douglas had crossed the North Pacific to the Aleutian Islands.
 He entered Cook Inlet and Prince William Sound in Alaska, then cruised south, trading for furs along the way.
 Meares wrote that Douglas's voyage had confirmed that there was a "Great Northern Archipelago"—today's Alexander Archipelago and British Columbia Coast—and that earlier voyages had been exploring offshore islands rather than the mainland.

 Between the two of them Douglas and Meares had collected a valuable cargo of hundreds of furs.
 Meares decided that as soon as the new schooner, North West America, was launched he would sail Felice to Macau, China, with the combined cargo of furs.
 Douglas and Iphigenia would remain at Nootka Sound until North West America was ready for sea, then the two vessels would sail to Hawaii and spend the winter there.
 The following spring they would return to the Northwest Coast.